 Healthy eating and weight management are other lifestyle factors that should be considered by the fitness professional and wellness coach.
-As documented in the semaglutide STEP 1 study, halting the combined use of semaglutide and lifestyle coaching led to participants regressing 1 year after study participation (Wilding et al., 2022).
-Semaglutide is a major factor in weight loss, but healthy eating also impacts an individual's success.
+As documented in the semaglutide STEP 1 study, halting the combined intervention of semaglutide and lifestyle intervention led to participants regressing 1 year after study participation (Wilding et al., 2022).
+Semaglutide is a major factor in weight loss, but healthy eating impacts an individual's success.
 This is supported by the published manufacturer STEP studies that all included a healthy lifestyle intervention that provided supervision and counseling by registered dietitians (Alabduljabbar et al., 2022; Amaro et al., 2022).
 STEP study participants clearly had better outcomes when participating in a supervised, structured lifestyle intervention program.
-A healthy lifestyle may consist of different dimensions of wellness (Figure 5).